Miu Sam Ancient Trail

 Ha Miu Tin Village was slightly bigger in scale than Sheung Miu Tin Village.
 Most residents carried the surnames Tsang and Mo.
 It was still inhabited by a few households in 1976.
 By late 1970s, all remaining villagers moved to Tai Po.
 Village houses have already tumbled down.
 It was said that the walls of the village houses were made of yellow mud.
 One could imagine the impoverished life of the villagers in the old days.

 According to the 1899 Sessional Paper “Extension of Colony of Hong Kong”, Sam A Tsuen used to be resided by 150 people.
 In the non-official census carried out in 1955, there were 185 inhabitants in Sam A Tsuen.
 The Tsang’s clan moved to this village in 1690.
 Today, most villagers have already moved out and the former fields have now become large stretches of golden Leather Fern.
 One could experience the past life in a Hakka village by visiting Miu Sam Ancient Trail.
 Red conglomerate and sandstone can be found near Sam A Tsuen, which is a rarely seen landform.

-The route on this website is listed to be conveniently accessible on public transport, which may differ from the actual alignment of the ancient path.
+The route on this website is introduced to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient path.